Nytra/ResoniteHotReloadLib/README.md

 ## Known Issues

+Defining very small anonymous delegates inside patches can break hot-reloading, because (I assume) the JIT compiler 'optimizes' them during runtime.
+This prevents Harmony from being able to remove the patch.

 Adding the `[Range]` attribute to a mod configuration key then reloading will result in the configuration key not becoming a slider in ResoniteModSettings.
 This requires a game restart to make work.

 Calling `Assembly.GetExecutingAssembly().Location` will return a empty string in the reloaded mod.
 This is because the new assembly is loaded from a byte array instead of directly from the file.